Shutty Bench, British Columbia: Transportation & roads

-In the early years, lake steamers or small boats provided the only access.
-The wagon road from Kaslo to Shutty Bench was constructed in 1909 and 1910, and in 1911 was extended through the scattered community.
-However, walking to and from Kaslo was common.
-In 1913, the federal government built the public wharf, an essential link prior to the Nelson–Kaslo road opening in 1926.
-For convenience, steamboats continued to pull up at the beach closest to the consignee when delivering freight.
+In its early years, access was limited to lake steamers or small boats.
+A wagon road from Kaslo to Shutty Bench was constructed between 1909 and 1910 and, in 1911, extended through the scattered community.
+Despite these improvements, walking to and from Kaslo remained common.

+In 1913, the federal government built a public wharf, creating an essential transportation link that remained in use until the Nelson–Kaslo road opened in May 1926.
+For convenience, steamboats often continued to unload freight directly onto the beach nearest the consignee.
+From 1923 to 1956, Canadian Pacific Steamer timetables for the Proctor–Kaslo–Lardeau run listed the stop as “Schuletty.”
+On Saturdays, the sternwheeler departed Proctor at 7:00 a.m., stopping at its customary landings as it worked its way up the lake, arriving in Lardeau at noon.
+It then returned by the same route, reaching Proctor that evening.

-Many residents settled their property taxes by working with picks, shovels and wheelbarrows on road maintenance.
-Prior to World War II, a horse-drawn wooden plow cleared snow from roads during winter.
-Later, a mechanical grader took over this function.
+Many residents paid their property taxes by working with picks, shovels, and wheelbarrows on road maintenance.
+Prior to World War II, winter snow was cleared using a horse-drawn wooden plow; this was later replaced by a mechanical grader.

-The 1952 completion of the road linking Shutty Bench to the Lardeau region provided an overland route that gradually reduced the need for lake transport.
-With the rise of improved highways, demand for steamboat service declined, and the Canadian Pacific Railway faced the prohibitive cost of yet another major overhaul and boiler replacement for the aging vessel.
-Consequently, the SS Moyie was decommissioned in 1957 after nearly sixty years of faithful service on Kootenay Lake.
+The completion of the road linking Shutty Bench to the Lardeau region in 1952 provided a dependable overland route and gradually reduced reliance on lake transportation.
+As highway travel improved, demand for steamboat service declined, and the Canadian Pacific Railway faced the prohibitive cost of another major overhaul and boiler replacement for the aging Moyie (sternwheeler).
+Consequently, the SS Moyie was decommissioned in 1957, bringing nearly sixty years of service on Kootenay Lake to an end.

 Present community

-Properties serve as weekend retreats or as a bedroom community for Nelson.
-Resorts, guest houses, cabins and camping facilities cater to visitors.
+In earlier years, these properties served mainly as weekend retreats or as part of a bedroom community for Kaslo, Nelson, and Trail.
+Today, the area has shifted toward tourism, with resorts, guest houses, cabins, and camping facilities catering to visitors.
 An operation such as the Lakewood Inn, which opened cabins around 1930, has expanded under subsequent owners.